Cold Weather Babywearing Tips, Because Bonding with Your Baby Is Always in Season

 The wrap itself will add an extra layer of warmth.
 A stretchy, warm cotton fabric may be a good choice for younger babies and a thicker, woven wool can keep toddlers warm and snug.
 Depending on the amount of excess material you get while wrapping, you may even find that you have an extra layer of additional insulation for yourself.

 Make sure you’re wearing your child properly, so that you have a clear view of your baby’s face.
-Keep his nose and mouth clear (not blocked by any layers) at all times.
+Keep their nose and mouth clear (not blocked by any layers) at all times.
+And always follow the TICKS rule of babywearing safety.

 Try to maintain good posture when Babywearing and look for shoes with a good tread to make walking on slippery conditions less of a risk.